Arcadia-Science/2024-disco-raman-hackathon/README.md

 ## Data

-The contents and organization of the data used in this analysis are described in [data](data).
+The contents and organization of the data used in the analyses for the Pub are described in [data](data).

 ## Overview